b7lt/TFS-Redux/README.md

 ```
 - Spawn in props!
 Edit the prop list by editing proplist.cfg.
 - Move and rotate props around via the Manipulate menu!
-- Color props with the Paint menu!
-- Edit various properties of props, such as rotation, collision, transparency, saturation, and size with the Edit menu!
+- Edit various properties of props, such as rotation, color, collision, transparency, saturation, and size with the Edit menu!
 - Delete a single prop you are looking at, or clear all of your props at once!
 - Cvar that sets everyone's personal prop limit!: sm_tfs_proplimit (def.
 50)
 ```